How to trigger an Area

 Set the CSS class of any Module to the exact Area ID, such as sample-area, to create a click-trigger.
 The CSS class trigger is a great solution to trigger an Area from the main menu: When the Popup is present on the current page, it will open; when the Popup is not present, the menu item behaves like a normal menu item.

-Add the CSS class on-hover to any trigger element (such as a Module, a link, etc.) to create a hover-trigger, which displays the Popup on mouse contact.
+Add the CSS class on-hover to any trigger element (such as a Module, a link, etc.) to change a click-trigger into a hover-trigger, which displays the Popup on mouse contact.
 For example:

 <a href="#sample-area" class="on-hover">Show the Sample</a>